 Pastor Brad Kalajainen joined the Epworth staff as Pastor-in-Residence following 40 years of ministry including 30 years as the founding and lead pastor of Cornerstone Church in Grand Rapids, Michigan.

-This is Brad’s fifth season at Epworth.
+This is Brad’s sixth season at Epworth.
 Brad’s vision for Epworth is to connect people with God and with each other.
 Leading worship, caring for needs in the community, and bringing people together in creative ways is the goal.

 After earning the Master of Divinity degree from Asbury Theological Seminary, Brad continued his education at Calvin Seminary while living in Grand Rapids, MI.
 He then completed the Doctor of Ministry degree from United Seminary in Dayton, Ohio.
 He retired from full-time pastoral ministry in 2021.

-Brad has taught and coached extensively on church planting, church development, multisite ministry, and revitalization..
+Brad has taught and coached extensively on church planting, church development, multisite ministry, and revitalization.
 He continues to coach pastors and lead workshops across the country in areas of vision, church growth, preaching, staffing, and church leadership.

 Brad has been married to Colleen for 45 years.
 Colleen retired from teaching after 35 years in both elementary music and middle school choral programs.
 They now live in Madison, WI.
 They have two grown married children, and two grandchildren.

-Week 4- June 15, 2025: Rev. David Bast
+Week 4- June 14, 2026: Rev. Peter Faas

-Week 5- June 22, 2025: Rev. Christopher Romig
+Week 5- June 21, 2026: Rev. Clay Stauffer

 EPWORTH COTTAGE MEMORIAL SUNDAY

-Week 6- June 29, 2025: Rev. Brad Kalajainen
+Week 6- June 28, 2026: Rev. Brad Kalajainen

 Director of Spiritual Life